aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-4-1/_index.md

 {

     //do process

 }

 {{< /highlight >}}

 ### **Added ImageOrPrintOptions.SVGFitToViewPort Property**
-Aspose.Cells for Java 8.4.1 has exposed the SVGFitToViewPort property for the ImageOrPrintOptions class that can be used to turn on the viewBox attribute for the SVG file format while exporting spreadsheets or charts to SVG format.
-The default value of this property is false therefore the base XML for SVG file generated without setting the aforesaid property will not include the viewBox attribute.
+Aspose.Cells for Java 8.4.1 has exposed the `SVGFitToViewPort` property for the `ImageOrPrintOptions` class that can be used to turn on the `viewBox` attribute for the SVG file format while exporting spreadsheets or charts to SVG format.
+The default value of this property is false, therefore the base XML for an SVG file generated without setting the aforesaid property will not include the `viewBox` attribute.

-The following sample code demonstrates the usage of ImageOrPrintOptions.SVGFitToViewPort property.
+The following sample code demonstrates the usage of the `ImageOrPrintOptions.SVGFitToViewPort` property.

 **Java**